 With its focus on the design of the comfortable workplace, it would seem logical for the ergonomic equipment maker Humanscale to turn its attention to the quality of indoor air.
 Indoor air is, according to the Environmental Protection Agency, one of the top five environmental health risks in the United States.
 But designing the air is no easy task.
 To clean the air of even one room is an energy-inefficient undertaking, constantly compromised by the fact that no room is sealed, and people bring in dirty air every time they open a door.
-After four years in design development, and much longer in gestation, a desktop air purifier was launched by Humanscale at the end of last year.
-The Humanair makes an intriguing case study.
-The product went through several iterations in pursuit of Humanscale's hunch that a localized solution was considerably more efficient than cleaning the air of an entire room.
-Since people actually spend most of their indoor time in one spot (in bed, on the couch, or at a desk), clean air could be delivered to local "zones" around the user.

 The technology itself brought its own challenges.
 Current systems use either the HEPA (high efficiency particulate air) or ESP (electrostatic precipitation) method of cleaning air.
 HEPA systems force air through tightly woven filters that trap particles, a method that is noisy--due to the drop in pressure caused by blowing air through a dense surface--and can be expensive, particularly if installed in centralized air conditioning and heating units.
 ESP systems first charge air in a "corona" field (high voltage, low current) before trapping the charged particles in some sort of conductive filter.
 This method proved highly popular due to its silent operation, but became plagued by controversy over claims by The Sharper Image about the performance of its ESP purifier Ionic Breeze.
 In fact, the entire air purifier industry was thrown into turmoil during the development of the Humanair after a court battle between Sharper Image and Consumer Reports culminated in bankruptcy proceedings for the retailer.
 Humanscale's product, which is based on the ESP technology, was taken back to the drawing board several times to ensure that it would bring something new to the genre, redefining the ESP category.